-Accordingly, in December 1991, the school launched the Bachelor of Science Programme - one of its kind in the country involving teaching of theory and laboratory courses in science through distance and open learning mode.
+In December, 1991, the School launched the Bachelor of Science Programme-one of its kind in the country involving teaching of theory and laboratory courses in science through distance and open learning mode.

-The School has also collaborated with the School of Social Sciences and School of Education in launching the Certificate Programme in Environmental Studies (CES) and the Post Graduate Certificate in Professional Development of Teachers (PGCPDT) respectively.
-Some of the other courses prepared by the School also form part of PGDIPR, BPP, BA, B.Com, BCA, BIT, B Sc (Nursing), BTS and MCA programmes.
+The School has also collaborated with the School of Social Sciences and School of Education in launching the Certificate Programme in Environmental Studies (CES) and the Post Graduate Certificate in Professional Development of Teachers (PGCPDT), respectively.
+Some of the courses prepared by the School also form part of PGDIPR, BPP, BA, B.Com, BCA, BIT, B.Sc.
+(Nursing), BTS and MCA programmes.

 The functions of the School are to:

-a) Plan, develop and offer academic programmes at the certificate, diploma, undergraduate, post-graduate and doctoral levels.
+a) Plan, develop and offer academic programmes at the certificate, diploma, undergraduate, post-graduate, doctoral and awareness levels.

 b) Encourage research in discipline-based as well as systemic areas.

 c) Collaborate in the development of programmes/courses offered by other Schools of the University.

 d) Print course materials developed in the School.